microbecode/zk-identity-onramp/RESEARCH.md

 After quite some experimentation, I found out that it's not trivial to verify RSA signatures.

 Lucky for me, a ZkIgnite project has just created a RSA verification library: https://github.com/Shigoto-dev19/rsa-o1js/tree/main-dkim .
 Copypasted that and started experimenting with it.
 This will hopefully do exactly what I need, but needs more experimentation and testing.

+## 6.4.

+Trying to verify Twitch's JWT token signature with the existing tooling.
+But just can't get it to verify.

+Options:

+1. I do something wrong
+1. The use library (From the other project) has limitations / issues
+1. I've misunderstood how this is supposed to work, somehow

+I'll keep on trying, but not very encouraging currently.